MarcusMLarsson/Azure-Data-Engineer-Associate/LearningPathsNotes/1.Azure for the Data Engineer/Module 2.md

 </ul>

 <p> Multimodel database puts alla data into one database.
 You can query as a graph, as a document or SQL.
 You can also match
 these in the same query.

-Threee different datastores, swift, cassandra and hannah, now you need to interface with three different system, three different
-SQL syntaxes.
-What a multi-model database are the one that can serve all these different kind of data but with one integrated enginge.
+Imagen you have three different datastores; Swift (SQlite), Cassandra (NoSQL) and SAP HANA (Relational), now you need to interface with three different system, meaning three different SQL syntaxes.
+A multi-model database  can serve all these with one integrated enginge.
 </p>